saas786/image-to-css3/README.md

 # Image to CSS3

-  This script convert images to css3 using box shadows.
+  Javascript class to convert images to css3 using box shadows.

   [Demo](http://romainberger.com/lab/image-to-css3)